connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 <br>

 ### A few words on npm
 **_npm_** is a package manager.
-It lets you use bits of code that other people have written, known as _modules_, on your local machine (_ie_, your laptop / desktop / hotwired Motorola Razr / _etc_).
+It lets you use bits of code that other people have written, known as _packages_, on your local machine (_ie_, your laptop / desktop / hotwired Motorola Razr / etc).
 These modules can either be installed _globally_, meaning they are accessible everywhere on your computer, or _locally_, meaning they are only available in a certain folder (or _directory_) and it's subfolders (or _sub-directories_).
 The folder that contains all of your project files & subfolders, including your npm modules, is sometimes called your project's _root_ directory.
 Additionally, npm uses a [package.json](https://docs.npmjs.com/files/package.json) file to store and manage information about your project and its associated packages.
 This is a file written in JSON that tracks lots of information about your project, including info on the various helper modules you've installed.
 We're not working directly in `package.json` file for this guide, but it's helpful to know what it is.

 Many npm packages also have _dependencies_.
 These are other packages that the main package requires in order to run correctly.
 Often these dependencies will be installed automatically with whatever package you wanted, but sometimes they will need to be installed manually.
 This can be the source of many set-up headaches!
 A normal dependency is one that your project relies on at runtime, like jQuery for a live webpage.
 A _dev-dependency_ is one that is only required during the development process and is **not** necessary for your finished application to function.
 ESLint & Prettier are dev-dependencies.
 <br>